TheCandidStartup/TheCandidStartup.github.io/_drafts/one-hundred-posts.md

 In the early days I was curious about the machinery of running a blog.
 As I've grown more familiar with it, I've lost interest in seeing which post gets marginally more views than another.
 I haven't really looked at the analytics since last year.

 I get the occasional email from Google when I hit a new milestone in search performance.
 Which does give me a little dopamine buzz.
-Other than that I've been [heads down coding]({% link _topics/react-virtual-scroll.md %}).
+Other than that, I've been [heads down coding]({% link _topics/react-virtual-scroll.md %}).

 {% include candid-image.html src="/assets/images/blog-analytics-august-2024/google-search-impact.png" alt="Google Search Impact - 700 clicks in 28 days" %}

 # Engage

 Before we get into the graphs and top ten lists, a quick request from me.
-If you find my posts via LinkedIn or Twitter: react if you have a reaction, reply if you feel more than one of the pre-packaged emotions.
+If you find my posts via LinkedIn or Twitter:
+* React, if you have a reaction
+* Reply, if you're feeling more than one of the pre-packaged emotions

 If you have a GitHub account, you can leave a comment directly on the blog post itself.